What Comedy And Leadership Have In Common That Makes Them Effective – Part 2

 Comedy is A Touch Of Loneliness

 It’s amazing how many comedians share their stories of battling depression, anxiety, and/or loneliness.
-The same ability that allows them to see the world through a different lens than others for their comedic commentary can also be debilitating if it’s always on.
-Aside from that perspective and third eye of observation, just the act of putting yourself out there in front of others can be debilitating and stressful.
+The same ability that allows them to see the world through a different lens than others — a super power for their comedic commentary — can also be debilitating if it’s always on.
+Aside from that perspective and third eye of observation, just the act of putting yourself out there in front of others can be paralyzing and stressful.
 It’s literally about getting up on stage and combating the fear that things won’t work out.
 Think about how it feels to pour everything you have into what you show others, becoming the focus of an audience and its judgement, with a spotlight literally on you for all to see.
 It can nerve-wracking and isolating.

 Comedy is Self-Awareness

 Comedians know where they truly stand.
 That honesty about themselves is what empowers their ability to speak frankly about what they see in life, including what they see in and about themselves.
-They see what is, and don’t try to sugar-coat it.
+They see what is and don’t try to sugar-coat it.
 A good number of comedians don’t feel the need to dress up their status above its reality.
 That’s what gives them power – the ability to be completely honest and vulnerable.
 And that’s what makes the most relatable comedians the best comedians: They know and admit their place more than most people would care to admit about themselves, and those others recognize and can relate to it.

 The best leaders are nothing without a great dose of self-awareness.
 They need to know where they stand in their strengths and weaknesses, abilities and blind spots in order to speak from the truth and be authentic.
 There should be no hiding.
-There should be no ongoing façade.
-They’re not invincible, They can’t make it or succeed alone.
+There should be no ongoing facade.
+They’re not invincible.
+They can’t make it or succeed alone.
 They don’t get high on their power, performing at some lofty, overextended level.
-Instead, they set the a genuine tone and understanding for others, who then see them as more authentic.
+Instead, they set a genuine tone and understanding for others, who then see them as more authentic.
 They know where they stand, they’re honest about it, and they work from there.